anhinga/2021-notes/self-transforming-neural-machines/focus/README.md

 to modify themselves; of course, the receiving network doesn’t have to follow an incoming instruction to self-modify blindly, although in the most simple-minded case it would do so._

-Let's build upon this remark and actually conduct experiments in this style.
+Let's build upon this remark (which was made in the end of December 2019) and actually conduct experiments in this style.

 The following is included here for convenience: